 On arrival at the airport, you will be met by one of our couriers.
 He will be holding a name card with the New Leaf logo on it and your name.
 He take your case and make your journey as comfortable as possible to the hospital.
 He will drop you off at reception where you will be directed to your room and where you will meet the on-duty nurse and get settled in to your room.
 Food is not supplied on the first evening, so you may like to eat out or bring something with you.

-The next day you will consume liquids only.
-Dr Hruby will visit you to discuss your pre-operative tests, surgery, and answer any questions you may have.
+The next day your surgeon will visit you to discuss your pre-operative tests, surgery, and answer any questions you may have.
 Pre-operative tests today include blood tests, chest x-ray, lung function tests, ECG, gastroscopy (a sedative can be requested), plus taking another medical history.
 You may go out to town to take a light meal this evening.

 The next day is usually your surgery day.
 You will be taken to ICU for a few hours afterwards so you can be monitored closely.
 Some stay overnight here.
 Please advise your friends and family that you will be out of contact for up to 24 hours.
 On returning to your room, the nurses will take over your care, and make you as comfortable as possible.
 You will be given clear liquids to consume for the first 24 hours.
 Pain relief, anti nausea and sleeping meds are given by the nurses.